Cadastral community

-A cadastral community (or cadastre community, cadastral [or cadastre] municipality, cadastral [or cadastre] commune, cadastral [or cadastre] unit, cadastral [or cadastre] district, cadastral [or cadastre] area, cadastral [or cadastre] territory) is a cadastral subdivision of municipalities in the nations of Austria, Bosnia and Herzegovina, Croatia, the Czech Republic, Serbia, Slovakia, Slovenia, the Netherlands, and the Italian provinces of South Tyrol, Trentino, Gorizia and Trieste.
-A cadastral community records property ownership in a cadastre, which is a register describing property ownership by boundary lines of the real estate.
+A cadastral community (also referred to as a cadastral municipality, commune, or unit) is a cadastral subdivision of municipalities in several Central European nations, including Austria, Bosnia and Herzegovina, Croatia, the Czech Republic, Serbia, Slovakia, Slovenia, the Netherlands, and parts of Italy.
+(Note: South Tyrol, Trentino, Gorizia, and Trieste) The community records property ownership in a cadastre, which is a public register that legally defines real estate boundaries and ownership for tax and legal purposes.